-We found it harder to screw canisters into the Specialized inflator than any other here – it has a tight fit.
-It only works with Presta valves.
+We found it harder to screw canisters into the Specialized inflator than any other here – it has a tight fit – and it only works with Presta valves.

 Birzman Roar Control

 Although small, it has one of the longest chucks on test, which can make it a slightly more awkward shape to carry in your pocket or stash on your bike.

-Because it has to be screwed on, the CNC is a little fiddlier to attach than some other inflators here, especially with cold hands.
+Because it has to be screwed on, the CNC is a little fiddlier to attach than the best CO2 inflators, especially with cold hands.

 Topeak Micro AirBooster

-Being a straight, push-on design, it was a little tricky to fit the Micro AirBooster between the spokes of our test wheel with the canister in place.
+Being a straight, push-on design, it was a little tricky to fit the Micro AirBooster between the wheel spokes with the canister in place.